KEggensperger/SurrogateBenchmarks/README.md

 ===============================================================

-This library provides tools to build and use surrogate benchmarks to evaluate and compare hyperparameter optimization methods. [http://hpolib.readthedocs.org](http://hpolib.readthedocs.org).
+This library provides tools to build and use surrogate benchmarks to evaluate and compare hyperparameter optimization methods.
+You can find the documentation here: [http://hpolib.readthedocs.org](http://hpolib.readthedocs.org).

 This software is licensed under the GPL license.
 You find the license text